-Growing a pharmaceutical startup is hard work.
-But it can get slightly easier when you model your growth path after the pharmaceutical companies that have come before you.
+Growing a new pharmaceutical start-up is hard work.
+But it can get slightly easier when you model your growth path after the top pharmaceutical companies that have come before you.

 Keeping an eye on new players in the pharmaceutical industry can help position your own company for rapid and sustained success.

 Take a look at this list of the top pharmaceutical companies landing and expanding in 2023 to get the inspiration needed to take your company to the next level this year.

 The top pharmaceutical companies to watch in 2023: our top 5 list

 Top pharmaceutical companies share a few common characteristics.

 According to McKinsey, the very best pharma start-ups provide superior experiences to all stakeholders, including patients, caregivers, and clinicians.
 Additionally, these pharmaceutical companies "reimagine processes to dramatically reduce costs and accelerate decision making."

 To jump-start pharmaceutical start-up growth, companies need to unlock major velocity in the early stages to provide proof-of-concept, secure funding, and demonstrate clinical safety for regulatory approval.

 There is no room for mistakes or suboptimal quality and compliance during early growth.
 For this reason, many top pharmaceutical companies choose to partner with electronic quality management software (eQMS) vendors like Qualio.

 Qualio offers pharmaceutical quality management software to unite pharma teams, processes and data and empower businesses to get their lifesaving drugs to patients without clunky, time-consuming paper processes.